appwrite/appwrite/docs/tutorials/add-runtime.md

 > To fork a repository, you will need a basic understanding of CLI and git-cli binaries installed.
 If you are a beginner, we recommend you to use `Github Desktop`.
 It is a really clean and simple visual Git client.

-Finally, you will need to create a `feat-XXX-YYY-runtime` branch based on the `master` branch and switch to it.
+Finally, you will need to create a `feat-XXX-YYY-runtime` branch based on the `refactor` branch and switch to it.
 The `XXX` should represent the issue ID and `YYY` the runtime name.

 ## 2. Implement new runtime